 Step 5.
 And that's it!
 After an on-screen message indicates the FAT32 formatting process is complete, you're all set.

-If you began the formatting process before saving backup versions of the original files stored on your USB flash drive, don't panic!
-AnyRecover is a top-tier data recovery tool that can restore lost data of any form in seconds with just a few simple steps.
+If you formatted USB to FAT32 on Mac before saving backup of the original files stored on your USB flash drive, don't panic!
+AnyRecover for PC/Hard Drive is a top-tier data recovery tool that can restore lost data of any form in seconds on Mac with just a few simple steps.
 Whenever you need to recover lost data from formatted USB, or any other storage devices like hard drive and SD card, AnyRecover has your back.

 AnyRecover Key features include: